sablier-labs/flow/README.md

 Currently, it's not possible to address this precision problem entirely.

+To see a in depth explanation of the precision issue, please refer to the [Precision File](./precision.md)

 ### Limitations

 - ERC-20 tokens with decimals higher than 18 are not supported.